Alice Jackson Stuart: Legacy

 Several months after Alice Jackson got rejected from UVa, the Virginia State Board of Education created a graduate school for African Americans at Virginia State University in Petersburg in 1935.
 The following year, the Virginia General Assembly passed the Dovell Act (House Bill 470).
 This paid qualified black applicants' tuition and travel expenses to attend schools outside the state.
 In the 1980s, University of Virginia and African-American students at the school honored her.
 Shortly after her death in 2001, the Virginia Senate approved Joint Resolution No. 40 to honor Jackson.

 Though Jackson's actions were important in the long process of desegregation at the University of Virginia, the first African-American student was not accepted at the graduate level until Gregory Swanson in 1950.
 Afterwards, African-American students were slowly accepted at the graduate and undergraduate level.

+She was the sister-in-law of civil rights activist Esther Cooper Jackson.

 In 2012 Jackson was posthumously honored as one of the Library of Virginia's "Virginia Women in History" for her life's work.